namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ### Started
 - First split keyboard, the Moonlander from ZSA Technologies,

+## 2022-10
+### Switched
+- Changed to separate REI separate cycling rain jacket, because the onesie was just not simple to use haha; ultra-yellow (2022-10-22).

 ## 2022-08
 ### Stopped
 - Perhaps TMI, but stopped using shampoo.
 Just use water now for hair.